iamtheblackunicorn/FunkOff/example/example.md

 ```

 ## Example app:
-This is what an example would look like for FunkOff:
+This is what an example would look like for *Funk Off*:

 ```dart
 /*